exercism/javascript/concepts/arithmetic-operators/about.md

   4 ** 1/2; // => 2
   ```

- Moreover, numbers storead as variables can also be used for all arithmetic operations.
+ Moreover, numbers stored as variables can also be used for all arithmetic operations.
  ```javascript
  let p = 4;
  let q = 2;